-- Butternut squash is part of the Cucurbita family, which also includes spaghetti squash and different types of gourds.
+- Butternut squash is part of the Cucurbita family, which also includes spaghetti squash and different types of winter squash.

-- Butternut squash nutrition includes many vitamins and minerals that are vital to maintaining premium health, and it only contains 82 calories per serving.
+- Butternut squash nutrition includes many vitamins and minerals that are vital to maintaining premium health, dietary fiber, and antioxidants, and it only contains 82 calories per serving.

 - The massive load of antioxidants, anti-cancer and anti-inflammatory nutrients in butternut squash make it effective in preventing and treating a large variety of health conditions, from the common cold to potentially certain cancers.
 There are fat-fighting qualities of butternut squash that make it great for weight loss efforts too.